 There are some wonderful ideas for homeschooling unit studies.
-Unit Studies approach a theme or a topic from several angles, encouraging a love of learning through interesting activities across a variety of subject areas.
+Unit Studies approach a theme or a topic from several angles, and encourage a love of learning through interesting activities across a variety of subject areas.

 Unit studies are structured around a topic or theme and then developed and applied in the areas of the Arts, History, Science, Health, Physical Education, Language Arts and Biblical studies.